 Many students will still have many of the misconceptions mentioned in Problem #1.
 For example, many students believe that it is the closeness of the magnetic field to the coil that produces the current.
 They are surprised that slowly moving a magnet toward a coil (or even putting it in the center of the coil) does not produce a current.
 If you just let them push a magnet through the coil without having them stop the magnet when the pole is in the center of the coil, they might reinforce this misconception.
 Some students believe that moving the coil is different from moving the magnet.
 This may be because of misconceptions caused by an "active" interpretation of lines of force "pulling" things toward a magnet.
-Some believe that the magnet must go through the coil to produce an effect.
-Even if they believe that the moving magnet or moving coil will produce an electric current, many students predict the exact opposite of what will happen.
+Some believe that the magnet or moving coil will produce an electric current, many students predict the exact opposite of what will happen.
 Because of their many misconceptions, student's find the textbook's explanation of Lenz's law difficult to understand, so you may have to spend some time with each group making sure they have both read and understood their textbook and connect it to what they observe in lab.